jlengstorf/react-elements-netlify-serverless/blogpost/mobile-wallet-payments.md

 ## Automate fullfillment with webhook events

 Stripe sends webhook events for successful payments which we can use to automate our fullfillment process.
-So this [detailed guide](https://www.netlify.com/blog/2020/04/22/automate-order-fulfillment-w/stripe-webhooks-netlify-functions/) on how to do this.
+See this [detailed guide](https://www.netlify.com/blog/2020/04/22/automate-order-fulfillment-w/stripe-webhooks-netlify-functions/) on how to do this.
 The demo source code also includes a [webhook handler function](https://github.com/stripe-samples/react-elements-netlify-serverless/blob/master/functions/webhooks.js) for your reference.

+## What to do next

+Want to take your Jamstack and Stripe sites even further?
+Check out [all the articles we’ve written about e-commerce on the Jamstack](https://www.netlify.com/tags/stripe/)!